 ➡️ Do you have multiple response boxes you want to make different sizes? select the + Add button under Response Containers (individual); that will give you the option to change make each response box a different size.

 There are several different keypads to choose from, as well as placements of the keypad.
 For more information, check out this article.

 Math Fill in the Blanks Math with Text Math with Units

 Math with Fractions Math with Matrices

 - All five of these question types are a form of the Math Formula question; they have the same scoring and formatting as Math Formula.
-The only difference is that the template section will include multiple response boxes, text, units, or fractions by default.
+The only difference is that the template section will include multiple response boxes, text, units, fractions, or matrices by default.